Colorado Tax Penalty and Interest Calculator

 The 90% Rule and Colorado Filing Extensions

-Colorado requires taxpayers to pay at least 90% of their tax liability by April 15 to avoid penalties.
-If this requirement is met and the return is filed by the extended deadline, the late payment penalty may be waived, although interest can still apply.
-This rule explains why some estimates show only interest, while others include both added charges.
+Colorado requires taxpayers to pay at least 90% of their tax by April 15, file by October 15, and pay any remaining balance due.
+If this requirement is met and the Colorado Individual Income Tax Return (DR 0104) is filed by the extended deadline of October 15, the late payment penalty may be waived, although interest accrues on any remaining balance.
+Taxpayers residing outside the United States on April 15 have a filing due date of June 15, with the extension deadline remaining October 15.
+This rule explains why some estimates show only interest charges while others include both added charges.

 Penalty Caps, Minimums, and Other Limits

-Colorado’s penalty structure includes a minimum charge of $5, a base rate of 5%, and a monthly addition of 0.5%.
-The total delinquent penalty is capped at 12% of the unpaid tax, which prevents unlimited growth.
-The state may also add a 15% collection penalty after a final demand for payment if the balance remains unresolved.
+Colorado's penalty structure for individual income tax includes a minimum charge of $5, a base rate of 5%, and a monthly addition of 0.5%.
+The total delinquent penalty due is capped at 12% of the unpaid tax, preventing unlimited growth.
+The Colorado Department of Revenue may also add a 15% collection penalty after a final demand for payment if the balance remains unresolved, and civil penalties may apply in cases involving fraudulent returns or willful failure to file.

 Estimated Tax Penalties Are Different